slash-segmentation/CHM/python/README.md

     source bin/activate

     # Install some of the dependencies
-    # Note: these can be skipped but greatly speed up the other commands
+    # Note: these can be skipped but greatly speeds up the other commands
     pip install numpy
     pip install cython
     pip install scipy